Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 "A singer with a name?
 And how do you hear her if she died?"

 Jooyun smiled.
 "Not that kind of singer.
-Humans don’t just sing for the gods, sometimes we sing for ourselves, or for fun, or...lots of reasons.
+Humans don’t just sing for the gods, sometimes we sing for ourselves, or for fun, or... lots of reasons.
 I sing, too."

 "You do?"

 He nodded.

-"And...how do you hear her?
+"And... how do you hear her?
 Is it like your radio?"

 "A little.
 Some of the same magic is used.
 It can remember sounds like our tablets can remember words."
 He seemed to remember something.
 "Actually, one day I was hoping to have it remember your songs."